-The term 'meditation workshop' means a place for practicing advanced Dhammakaya meditation under the guidance of Luang Por.
+The term 'meditation workshop' means a place for practicing advanced Dhammakava meditation under the guidance of Luang Por.
 The members of meditation workshop were chosen, by Luang Por, from those who attained Dhammakaya.
 For ones who were chosen, Luang Por would order them to advance their meditation level by acquiring the superknowledge of Dhammakaya at this workshop in order to get ready to serve the very first Lord Buddha with their meditation capability.
 So, this is not a place for common practitioners.
-Many people did not know about this fact, so they misunderstood that Luang Por was alive, there was a man who made rattan baskets for sale in front of the temple.
+Many people did not know about this fact, so they misunderstood that Luang Por ran a business by establishing a workshop for producing rattan baskets.
+Luang Por was alive, there was a man who made rattan baskets for sale in front of the temple.
 So, the rumor about Luang Por's meditation workshop made many people misunderstood that Luang Por produced rattan baskets at the workshop in order to earn money for feeding all the monks at his temple.

-Ones who attend the advanced meditation session at this workshop must be a full time resident of Wat Paknam.
-For ladies, there were both Buddhist nuns and laywomen.
-The reason why they have to attend different shifts of meditation session throughout 24 hours was because Luang Por wished them to gain expertise and able to keep up with the profound level of their meditation experience.
-The superknowledge of Dhammakaya that Luang Por taught was available for research and discovery infinitely.
-So, the advanced practitioners had to prepare themselves well for the meditation session, similar to athletes who prepare their body well for a game.
+Ones who attend the advanced meditation session. at this workshop must be a full time resident of Wat Paknam.
+For ladies, there were both Buddhist nuns and lavwomen.
+The reason why they have to attend different shifts of meditation session throughout 24 hours was because Luang Por wished them to gain expertise and able to keep up the profound level of their meditation experience.
+The superknowledge of Dhammakaya that Luang Por taught was available for research discovery infinitely.
+So. the advanced practitioners had to prepare themselves well for the meditation session, similar to athletes who prepare their body well for a game.